 to nongovernmental organizations (NGOs) for distribution to physicians, nurses and community health workers throughout developing countries.

 In 2015, we embarked on our most far-reaching medical knowledge initiative to date, Global Medical Knowledge 2020

 .
 Through this worldwide project, The Manuals aim to make the best current medical information accessible by up to 3 billion professionals and patients around the world by 2020.
 As part of this project, all translations of the Manuals will be available online and kept current with the English version.

 The Manuals are the product of a collaboration between hundreds of medical experts worldwide, an independent editorial board of peer reviewers, and our' editorial staff of physicians and professional medical writers.
-For over 100 years, we l have had complete editorial independence to present the best current thinking regarding medical diagnosis and treatment, and does not in any way promote or publicize Merck or MSD products.
-To ensure absence of commercial or corporate bias, authors and peer reviewers cannot be employees of Merck & Co., Inc., Kenilworth, NJ, USA, nor can they serve as speakers for Merck or MSD products, or in any other way represent the company.
+For over 100 years, we l have had complete editorial independence to present the best current thinking regarding medical diagnosis and treatment, and does not in any way promote or publicize Merck or Merck products.
+To ensure absence of commercial or corporate bias, authors and peer reviewers cannot be employees of Merck & Co., Inc., Kenilworth, NJ, USA, nor can they serve as speakers for Merck or Merck products, or in any other way represent the company.
 Although the editorial staff is employed by Merck & Co., Inc., Kenilworth, NJ, USA, there is no control, review, or even input into the content of The Manuals allowed from any other part of our company, including research and development, sales and marketing, public relations, legal, and corporate management.